lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/application/project_management.md

 # Project Management

-The HPC project leader has overall responsibility for the project and for all activities within his project on ZIH's HPC systems.
+The HPC project leader has overall responsibility for the project and for all activities within his project on ZIH systems.
 In particular he shall:

 -   add and remove users from the project,